StorylineUnited/quartz/content/index.md

 Select the 'wiki' folder to see the 16 wiki pages.
 Click on an option to view it.

 ## Raw
-The raw folder contains the individual blog posts.
+The 'raw' folder contains the individual blog posts.

 ## Interconnection
 Links from wiki page to related wiki pages are provided.
 Links to source blog posts are also provided.